 If your child is ill or you have a genuine emergency, I understand that cancelling with notice may be difficult and am willing to be reasonably flexible for regular clients.
 However, under normal circumstances I do ask for 24 hours' notice; if you give me more advance notice than that then we should be able to re-schedule any session that your child cannot make due to other commitments.

 My main areas of expertise are where demand for tutoring is highest: the ISEB Common Entrance, Scholarship entrance examinations and GCSE Latin.
 I also work with A level students.
 I can work with any of the published text books but mainly use my own resources so as not to encroach on those used by the classroom teacher.

 I offer tutoring using Zoom.
 As a platform I find it the most stable, the most reliable and the simplest for everyone to use.
 All you will need is a reliable internet connection at a decent speed, a microphone and speakers (integrated is usually fine, although a headset can help children to focus).
 You must ensure that your child has a quiet space to sit, with minimal noise intereference – no cooking or chatting in the background!
 For more on how I manage the use of Zoom safely, see the section on safeguarding.

 How do I know whether the sessions will be useful?

 Most students find that tutoring makes such a difference to their performance in the subject, they are only too keen to stick with it.
 However, it remains entirely up to you and your child whether you wish to continue and how many sessions you'd like to have.
 Some students enjoy longterm support, others appreciate a few booster sessions in the run up to their exams or ask for trouble-shooting when they hit problems with something tricky.
-As a rule, the sooner you come to me, the more I can do to help.
-That said, it's never too late: in the past I have had a huge impact on students who have approached me just weeks or even days before their examination.
+As a general rule, the sooner you come to me, the more I can do to help you and your child.